-IF A CAR ACCIDENT HAS TAKEN YOUR LOVED ONE, WE CAN HELP PROTECT YOUR FUTURE.
+IF A CAR ACCIDENT HAS TAKEN YOUR LOVED ONE, WE CAN HELP.

-Matt Lalande is a Hamilton car accident fatality lawyer has helped families of wrongful death victims since 2003.
+Matt Lalande has helped families of wrongful death victims since 2003.
 We can help level the playing field against large insurers who may not be fully interested in compensating your family for your losses appropriately.
 Lalande Personal Injury Lawyers are passionate wrongful death fatality accident lawyers that have an understanding for the needs of our clients.

 We get it.
 We would encourage you to read this article, which focuses on how to hire a lawyer.
 We understand that it’s very difficult to find and hire a fatality lawyer if you do not have a personal relationship with a lawyer or a referral from a friend or family member.
 We understand that families are often overwhelmed and emotionally, feel like they are in an insurmountable place in their lives.
-Our Hamilton car accident lawyers represent the families of fatality victims provincewide.
-Matt lalande has been practising wrongful death law since 2003 and understands that losing a loved one, unnaturally and unexpectedly, is always a traumatic experience regardless of the cause.
+Our lawyers represent the families of fatality victims province-wide.
+Matt Lalande has been practicing wrongful death law since 2003 and understands that losing a loved one, unnaturally and unexpectedly, is always a traumatic experience regardless of the cause.

 Yes.
 In Ontario, the Trustee Act generally governs survival actions by estates, which cover the deceased’s losses that occur before death.
 Section 38(1) of the Trustee Act provides that the executor or administrator of any deceased person can sue for the injuries in the same manner and with the same rights and remedies as the deceased would, if living, have been entitled to do.
 The compensation, when recovered for the victim’s family, shall normally form part of the personal estate of the deceased.
 The Trustee Act in Ontario allows an estate’s executor to maintain a lawsuit on behalf of a deceased person – however, the executor may not pursue compensation for “death or for the loss of expectation of life” – but rather, for the suffering that the deceased endured.